 There are no specific admission criteria.
 But, in view of the final attainment levels envisaged, minors are most suitable for third-year bachelor's students.

-The course familiarises students with different research methods such as as participant observation, in-depth interviews, visual research methods and online ethnography.
-Weekly practical assignments serve as a step-by-step preparation for the students’ own research projects.
-During the module “Research Design”, students learn to formulate their own research projects and write a coherent and feasible research proposal: formulating a research question, planning the research, using theories and concepts, relating their research to existing knowledge.
+The course familiarises students with different research methods such as (participant) observation, interviews, and working with focus groups.
+Practical assignments for observations and interviews serve as preparations for the students’ own research projects.
+During the module “Research Design”, students learn to formulate their own research projects: formulating a research question, planning and time schedule, uses of theories and concepts, paper outline, relating to existing knowledge and identifying experts.

 Mode of instruction